jmorrison11/jmorrison11.github.io/README.md

 ### [Project List](https://jmorrison11.github.io/projects)

 ### [Art Gallery](https://jmorrison11.github.io/gallery)
-- The gallery is still a work in progress so some of the traditional pieces I list are missing photos; however, I am in the process of adding all of them
+- The gallery is still a work in progress so some of the traditional pieces I list are missing photos; however, I am in the process of adding all of them.

 ### [LinkedIn](https://www.linkedin.com/feed/)